How to choose a radar detector

 In some localities, it's illegal to use a radar detector, and many areas have regulations against using detectors in commercial vehicles.
 Therefore, police have developed "radar detector detectors," referred to as RDD.
 These devices pick up oscillations emitted by the receivers in radar detectors, and inform police that a radar detector is being used.
 Many manufacturers now have models that are specially shielded to eliminate most of these emissions, or will shut down when they detect a RDD system in use.

 VG-2 is a common type of RDD technology, and it works by detecting the oscillations on a single frequency band.
-Most detectors today are built to protect themselves from VG-2 detection, but a newer type of RDD technology, known as Spectre, has proven more difficult to circumvent.
+Most detectors today are built to protect themselves from VG-2 detection, but a more sophisticated type of RDD technology, known as Spectre, has proven more difficult to circumvent.
 This is because Spectre operates on several frequency bands and can pick up more emissions from a radar detector.
 There are detectors on the market now which do offer Spectre invisibility, but Spectre's an evolving technology so not all detectors will be able to defeat all levels of Spectre.

 Radar with GPS